Woman denies money laundering as part of Rotorua drug ring

 She was remanded on bail to reappear for a case review hearing on March 22.

-Paula Tuleafoa is jointly charged with her husuband, Luther Lloyd Toleafoa, 40, a child care worker from Auckland, who also appeared in court today .
+Paula Tuleafoa is jointly charged with her husband, Luther Lloyd Toleafoa, 40, a childcare worker from Auckland, who also appeared in court today .

 As well as the two money laundering charges, Luther Toleafoa pleaded not guilty to 50 other charges ranging from threatening grievous bodily harm and offering to supply and supplying methamphetamine from April to December last year.

-He was reamaned in custody to reappear on January 24 for a bail application and to plead to three new charges.
+He was remanded in custody to reappear on January 24 for a bail application and to plead to three new charges.
 His case review hearing will be held on March 22.

 Ngongotahā man Paul Tamai, 56, pleaded not guilty to 17 methamphetamine-related charges and was remanded in custody for a case review hearing on March 22.